How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 The result?
 A sea of bright colors, fascinators, and Instagram-worthy outfits!

-We didn’t do a formal hat contest, but I may add one next year because, honestly, the creativity was incredible.
+We didn’t do a formal hat contest last year, but this year, it’s time to add one because, honestly, the creativity was incredible.

 Hats: *Fascinator Option 1, *Fascinator Option 2, *Fascinator Option 3